yusiGM/StrykerAI2024/README.md

 ---
 ### Repository breakdown

-The repository consists of a `requirements.txt` text file and a `Stryker_AI_Hackathon_notebook.ipynb` jupyter notebook file.
+The repository consists of two folders.
+'SubmissionCode' contains the `requirements.txt` text file and a `Stryker_AI_Hackathon_notebook.ipynb` jupyter notebook file.
 `requirements.txt` contains all the required libraries and dependencies for the project.
 `Stryker_AI_Hackathon_notebook.ipynb` is the notebook containing our teams submission code.

+The 'SubmissionResources' folder contains all relevant documentation for the project, including powerpoints explaining the 'Stryker_AI_Hackathon_notebook.ipynb` jupyter notebook file as well as the clinical Implementation.
 ## Instructions for Setup

 #### **Option 1: Using a Virtual Environment (Recommended)**